beharavenkatasatyaprasad/Password-Reset-Flow-Server/README.md

 # [password-reset-flow-server](https://password-reset-flow-server.herokuapp.com)

-*A demo Server connected to [Password-Reset-Flow-UI](https://password-reset-flow-ui.netlify.app/) for User authentication and Password reset flow.*
+*A demo Server  authentication and Password reset flow connected to [Password-Reset-Flow-UI](https://password-reset-flow-ui.netlify.app/).*

 ### Languages and Tools used: